tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 ```

 After seeing this I'm sure you can see a similarity in the structure.
 It does introduce another
-key word in languages, `break`, which exits the current scope that the program is running in.
+keyword used across languages, `break`, which exits the current scope that the program is running in.
 We
-will go over scope in more detail later.
+will go over scope in more detail shortly.
 For now, know that the scope relates to the memory that
 is able to be accessed within a section of code (enclosed in `{}`).
 This `break` key word can also
 be used to leave a loop prematurely, without meeting its base condition.

-Now that you have seen all of these, I will sure you another interesting use of an object
+Now that you have seen all of these, we can observe another interesting use of an object
 for situations similar to this.

 ```js